Behind the ‘Line

 Interview with Lucy Kirkwood

 During rehearsals, Associate Artistic Director and Chimerica director Nick Bowling (NB) caught up with British playwright Lucy Kirkwood (LK) to ask about the inspirations for the play, America’s blind spots, and the meaning of Tank Man.
-(NB) What was the impetus to write a play about “Tank Man”? ...
+(NB) What was the impetus to write a play about “Tank Man”?
+(LK) I have always been fascinated by the photograph—the mystery of it, I suppose.
+The fact that we cannot see the man’s face, that he seems to have acted spontaneously, the ...

 Read More >